engraving-challenges/estrella/README.md

 ---

-As the rules and workflows aren't fully tested yet, please try to check back with someone else before starting to work.
+As the rules and workflows aren't fully tested yet, please check back with someone else before starting work.

 Please remember: this is a challenge and only partly a contest.
 There is no deadline.
-The point is trying to get the most perfect end-result and to create a retraceable, well-documented progress on your way there.
+The point is to try creating the most beautiful engraving with notation package of your choice, and document your progress on your way there.

 For general information on the challenges as well as specific instructions for participants, please refer to the